 When I was a child, I didn’t like tomato sauce on my noodles.
 I wanted them plain with a little butter, a dash of salt and pepper.
 I didn’t mind eating other things on the side, but I didn’t want anything messing up the simplicity of plain, salty, buttery noodles.

 As an adult I’m more apt to eat whole wheat noodles on most occasions, and I now welcome a ladling of tomato sauce.
-However, there’s something that feels wonderfully nostalgic about a bowl of vegan garlic butter noodles.
+However, there’s something that feels wonderfully nostalgic about a bowl of vegan buttered noodles.
 It really takes me back.

-I top them with oyster mushrooms that have been sautéed with garlic and then deglazed with a couple tablespoons of Malbec.
-(When oyster mushrooms are nowhere to be found, sliced button or cremini mushrooms will do.
-Button and cremini mushrooms are also significantly cheaper.)
+When oyster mushrooms are nowhere to be found, sliced button or cremini mushrooms will do.
+Button and cremini mushrooms are also significantly cheaper.